jeffa5/makeplots/README.md

 The directory `make` shows an example of a basic setup.

+### Nix

+Make is ok, but it can be easy to miss dependencies, leading to things not rebuilding properly.
+Nix fixes this by only giving the program access to what it asks for, not the entire world.

 ## Notes

 We want to track the files that a program takes as input, and those it produces.